euwbah/musescore-xen-tuner/README.md

 ### Constructing an accidental

-Multiple symbols can combine to form a single logical accidental that represents a single pitch adjustment in an accidental chain.
+Multiple symbols can combine to form a single logical accidental that represents a single pitch adjustment.
 Separate each symbol code/quoted text with a period to combine them.

 > [!NOTE]
-> **E.g.** `x./.'hi'` refers to a single accidental comprised of the double sharp symbol, up arrow symbol and the text 'hi', left to right order.
+> **E.g.** `x./.'hi'` refers to a single accidental consisting of the double sharp symbol, up arrow symbol and the text 'hi', in left to right order.

 ### Accidental chains & degrees